Culture of Honduras: Lenca culture

 The Lenca society forms the majority indigenous group, they gave resistance to the Spanish conquerors, who had to resort to various tactics and tricks to be able to subdue them.
 Chief Lempira, one of the Honduran heroes, was part of the Lencas tribe.
 His death at the hands of Rodrigo Ruiz, meant the final conquest of Honduran territory by the Spanish.

 In the cultural part, the Lencas have lost their language and most of their religious practices, although they still practice peace pacts among themselves, as well as offerings to their ancestral gods, and some of them still retain their original way of dressing.
-Its food base comes from the sowing of basic grains, especially corn; from where they contributed culturally to Honduras the ‘Chicha’.
-While in the artistic-economic plane the Lencas stand out for their pottery.
+Their food base comes from the sowing of basic grains, especially corn, from where they contributed culturally to Honduras the ‘Chicha’; in the artistic-economic plane the Lencas stand out for their pottery.